 First aid kit

-While this may seem like an obvious necessity for everyone, much more for nurses, first aid kits are really helpful wherever we are in the world.
+While this may seem like an obvious necessity for everyone, much more for nurses, first aid kits are beneficial wherever we are in the world.

 Start with the basics like band-aids, wound solution, and some medicine for common illnesses.
 There are available ready-made kits in the market to save you time and effort.